ForbesLindesay/authentication/docs/github.md

 gitHubAuthentication.redirectToProvider(req, res, next, options);
 ```

-Redirect the user to google with the appropriate parameters to request access to their profile.
+Redirect the user to gitHub with the appropriate parameters to request access to their profile.

 Options: